DuckyTeam/Plumage/packages/component-library/src/components/plmg-tabs/readme.md

 ### `openTab(index: number) => Promise<void>`

-Invoke this method on tab change to update active state and emitt onChange handler.
+Invoke this method on tab change to update active state and emit onChange handler.

 #### Returns